Not all content is created equal.

 If you post at 3 am, no one is going to see your post, I’ve actually found mixed results with this.
 Now that everyone posts near peak times, it’s so condensed with posts than if you post at prime-time.

 It’s kind of like that situation in the classroom when people do presentations; you always want to go after someone who was really terrible because you know yours may be better.
-Same applies to this.
+The same applies to this.

 If you see the post about new years above, you will see that we are the first to publish it.
 That means that